 If you’re also using a VPN tool, disable it as well and check if this changes anything.

-Malware may also prevent your Windows apps from opening.
+Malware may also prevent your Microsoft Store apps from opening.
 Run a full system scan to detect and remove any potential threats that may have sneaked into your system.

 11. Reset your PC

 - Go to Settings.